minvws/nl-kat-coordination/docs/source/developer_documentation/rocky.md

-## Rocky
+# Rocky

 Rocky is part of the openKAT project, made with Django.

-### Stack

-Django is the framework for this project.
-To comply to government standards, use [Manon](https://github.com/minvws/nl-rdo-manon) for style and accessibility.
+To comply to government standards, [Manon](https://github.com/minvws/nl-rdo-manon) is used for style and accessibility.
 Yarn is used as package manager and ParcelJS is used as bundler to compile the frontend (CSS and Javascript).
-You can find the Manon repository here: [https://github.com/minvws/nl-rdo-manon](https://github.com/minvws/nl-rdo-manon)
+You can find the Manon repository [here](https://github.com/minvws/nl-rdo-manon).

-### Running Rocky
+## Installation

-#### Containerized
+### Containerized

-To run rocky from the docker container, from the parent directory `nl-kat-coordination`, just run:
+To run rocky from using Docker, run this from the parent directory `nl-kat-coordination`:

 ```bash
 $ make kat